PrivateCaptcha/docs/content/docs/reference/verify-api.md

-`solution-bad-format` | Solution has invalid format `puzzle-expired` | Puzzle for this solution has expired `property-invalid` | Property for this puzzle/solution cannot be found `property-owner-mismatch` | Property and API key's accounts don't match `solution-verified-before` | Solution has been already verified `property-test` | Test property is used for verification `maintenance-mode` | Maintenance mode (see below)
+`solution-bad-format` | Solution has invalid format `puzzle-expired` | Puzzle for this solution has expired `property-invalid` | Property for this puzzle/solution cannot be found `property-owner-mismatch` | API key's owner does not have permission for property `solution-verified-before` | Solution has been already verified `property-test` | Test property is used for verification `maintenance-mode` | Maintenance mode (see below)